 Obviously!
-What would consumers think about a company who is blatantly ignoring their preferred way of consuming Internet content?
+What would consumers think about a company that is blatantly ignoring their preferred way of consuming Internet content?

-Unsurprisingly, the growth can be observed in the emerging markets.
+Unsurprisingly, the growth can be observed in emerging markets.

 Offering a native e-commerce app is one of the best ways to increase share-of-wallet and purchasing behavior from your customers.